Extended Lubrication Theory: Improved Estimates of Flow in Channels with Variable Geometry: Introduction

 In this study, we obtain higher-order terms of the lubrication approximation and present an extension to lubrication theory, which we refer to as extended lubrication theory (ELT), to address two limitations of CLT.
 First, the use of ELT is no longer limited to small gaps and thin films.
-Second, the boundaries can be described by any mathematical shape function with arbitrary curvatures as long as they are continuous and differentiable.
-In addition, we show how the differentiability condition may be relaxed at low Reynolds numbers by considering geometries that are piece-wise differentiable.
-We compare the results of different orders of the analytical solution with direct numerical solutions of the Navier-Stokes equation to define a threshold for considering higher-order terms in the solution.
+Second, the boundaries can be described by any mathematical shape function with modest curvatures as long as they are continuous and differentiable.
+In addition, we show how the differentiability condition may be relaxed at low Reynolds numbers, at least in practice, by considering geometries that are piece-wise differentiable.
+We compare the results of different orders of the analytical solutions with experimental results and also with direct numerical solutions of the Navier-Stokes equations to define a threshold for considering higher-order terms in the solution.
+The theory will breakdown for sufficiently large wall slopes and then if an analysis is desired, an approach with matched asymptotic expansions is necessary, e.g. \citet{CormackLeal}.
+Note that a related idea emphasizing the first correction to the classical lubrication approach, but focused on the mathematical form of the differential equations, is given by \citet{MarusicPaloka}.